signal-lab-uchicago/pycvxcluster-0.1.0/README.md

-# pycvxcluster (local package)
+# pycvxcluster

-This is a local, installable packaging of your `pycvxcluster` convex clustering utilities.
+This is an implementation of the convex clustering method of Sun et al, 2021[1].

+[1] Sun, Defeng, Kim-Chuan Toh, and Yancheng Yuan.
+"Convex clustering: Model, theoretical guarantee and efficient algorithm."
+Journal of Machine Learning Research 22.9 (2021): 1-32.

 ## Install